bit-dust/Scripts/Bash/README.md

 ```
 nw-run will exclude *file.txt*, *folder* and *folder2/image.jpg* from your nw package.

+#### Requeriments
+	zip
+	node-webkit

-> The nw-run script creates a folder inside node-webkit folder called *apps*.
+> The nw-run script creates a folder inside node-webkit folder called **apps**.
 In this folder will be stored all your nw apps executed with this script.
-To clean the nw apps folder execute **nw-run -c**.
+To clean the nw apps folder execute `nw-run -c`.